 Deb enjoys WWOOFing (volunteering on organic farms all over the country), running, biking, hiking, kirtan and growing organic foods for her family.

 Neida started her Yoga path with the goal of "taking 40 by the throat".
 She pushed herself through heated Hatha styles of yoga growing stronger and more flexible as her practice grew.
 Her focus was attaining and holding the perfect posture, maintaining balance and alignment.
 She began taking tougher and tougher classes at a variety of local and distant studios.
 With eyes towards becoming stronger and better, Neida studied to become a Certified Yoga Teacher.

 It was there that she found a match to the Yang of her practice; the gentle Yin of her teaching.
 Neida has developed a beautiful style at the boundaries of a traditional Western class.
 She includes the rituals of mudra, breath, and motion in synchronicity - adapting props to encourage the body into releasing.
 But don't be fooled, she still moonlights as the tough one.

 Michele has a BS in Health Policy and Administration from Penn State.
 Michele always loved yoga and practiced on and off for 10 years.
 With facing some challenges in her life, Michele came back to a consistent practice of yoga and found the benefits to be amazing.
 She wanted to share that with others.
 She is an RYT200.
-She has certifications in Power Vinyasa Yoga, Hatha Yoga, Chair Yoga, and Restorative Yoga.
+She has certifications in Power Vinyasa Yoga, Hatha Yoga, and Restorative Yoga.
+She has attended many workshops, including Chair Yoga.
 As one of her former teachers told her “You got bit by the yoga bug!”.
 When not practicing or studying yoga, Michele enjoys cooking, vacationing at the beach, spending time with her husband and their 2 rescued dogs, and volunteering with a local animal rescue.